gt-crnch-rg/rg-publications/README.md

 <a id="pearc19">**Wrangling Rogues: A Case Study on Managing Experimental Post-Moore Architectures</a>

-**Authors:** Aaron Jezghani, Kevin Manalo, William Powell, Jeffrey Valdez, Jeffrey Young
+**Authors:** Will Powell, Jason Riedy, Jeffrey S. Young, Thomas M. Conte

 The Rogues Gallery is a new experimental testbed that is focused on tackling "rogue" architectures for the Post-Moore era of computing.
 While some of these devices have roots in the embedded and high-performance computing spaces, managing current and emerging technologies provides a challenge for system administration that are not always foreseen in traditional data center environments.